wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/get-credentials-for-google-spreadsheet.md

 ## Obtaining Access Token and Refresh Token
-1. Navigate to [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) and click OAuth 2.0 Configuration button in the Right top corner.
+1. Navigate to [OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) and click the OAuth 2.0 Configuration button in the top right corner of your screen.

-2. Select **Use your own OAuth credentials**, and provide the obtained Client ID and Client Secret values as above click on Close.
+2. Select **Use your own OAuth credentials**, and provide the obtained Client ID and Client Secret values.
+Click on **Close**.
   <img src="../../../../assets/img/connectors/oath-configuration.png" title="Obtaining Oauth-configuration" width="800" alt="Obtaining Oauth-configuration" />

-3. Under Step 1, select `Google Sheets API v4` from the list of APIs, select all the scopes.
+3. Under Step 1, select `Google Sheets API v4` from the list of APIs and select all the scopes.
   <img src="../../../../assets/img/connectors/sheetsapi2.png" title="Selecting Scopes" width="800" alt="Selecting Scopes" />

 4. Click on **Authorize APIs** button and select your Gmail account when you are asked and allow the scopes.
   <img src="../../../../assets/img/connectors/sheetsapi4.png" title="Grant Permission" width="800" alt="Grant Permission" />

-5. Under Step 2, click **Exchange authorization code for tokens** to generate an display the Access Token and Refresh Token.
+5. Under Step 2, click **Exchange authorization code for tokens** to generate and display the Access Token and Refresh Token.
 Now we are done with configuring the Google Sheets API.
   <img src="../../../../assets/img/connectors/refreshtoken.png" title="Getting Tokens" width="800" alt="Getting Tokens" />